 Since the devices are not configured at the manufacturer level, they have to be loaded with business-specific apps and locked to those apps only.

-After a single purpose device is loaded with business apps, it is important to update the applications from time to time to upkeep the app performance.
-Similarly, updating the device OS periodically is also necessary to maintain the device performance.
+After a single-purpose device is loaded with business apps, it is important to update the applications from time to time to upkeep the app performance.
+Similarly, updating the device OS periodically is also necessary to maintain the device’s performance.

-When single purpose devices are deployed to multiple geo-locations, tracking devices, battery, storage and data usage on these devices and other metrics that can hamper the efficiency of these devices is critical.
+When single-purpose devices are deployed to multiple geo-locations, tracking devices, battery, storage, and data usage on these devices and other metrics that can hamper the efficiency of these devices are critical.
 For unattended devices, monitoring the device performance remotely is extremely crucial.

 If any device runs into an error, the device has to be physically brought to a service center for device troubleshooting.
 This results in added logistic costs and device downtime.